Caroline Kennedy: Tenure

 In December 2013, she visited Nagasaki to meet with survivors of the 1945 atomic bombing of that city.
 On August 5, 2014, she attended a memorial ceremony for victims of the atomic bombing of Hiroshima; she was the second U.S. ambassador to attend the annual memorial.
 This was her second visit to Hiroshima, having visited in 1978 with her uncle, Senator Ted Kennedy.

 In February 2014, Kennedy visited the southern Japanese island of Okinawa, the site of the large military bases of United States Forces Japan, and was received by protests against the American military presence and placards with "no base" written on them.
 The protesters are opposed to the American military presence citing various concerns over sexual assaults and the environmental impact of the base.
 Kennedy subsequently met with Okinawa's governor, Hirokazu Nakaima, who was re-elected in 2010 in opposition to the base.
 She pledged to reduce the burden of the American military presence in Okinawa.

 In April 2015, Kennedy visited the Hiroshima Peace Memorial Museum, which displayed the impact from the 1945 atomic bombing.
 Kennedy called her visit a "solemn honor" and also planted dogwood trees on a road, participating in a U.S. project to spread 3,000 dogwood trees across Japan.

-On August 6, 2015, Kennedy accompanied US Under Secretary of State for Arms Control and International Security Affairs Rose Gottemoeller to the memorial for the atomic bombing of Hiroshima, Japan by the United States in World War II.
+On August 6, 2015, Kennedy accompanied US Under Secretary of State for Arms Control and International Security Rose Gottemoeller to the memorial for the atomic bombing of Hiroshima, Japan by the United States in World War II.
 It marked the 70th anniversary of the bombing, and Gottemoeller became the first senior American official to attend the annual memorial.
 Kennedy was only the second US ambassador to attend.
 With representatives of 100 countries in attendance, Japanese prime minister Shinzō Abe reiterated Japan's official support for the abolition of nuclear weapons.

+On August 15, 2015, Kennedy was named sponsor for the second USS John F. Kennedy (CVN-79) a Gerald R. Ford class supercarrier named for her father.
+Kennedy christened CVN-79 on December 7, 2019, the 78th anniversary of the Attack on Pearl Harbor.
+Traditionally, a person only sponsors one United States navy ship; however, Kennedy is one of the rare exceptions who sponsored two ships.

 Kennedy resigned as the United States Ambassador to Japan shortly before Donald Trump was sworn in as the 45th President of the United States.
 She formally left Japan as Ambassador on January 18, 2017.
 In recognition of her service, Kennedy was awarded Japan's Grand Cordon of the Order of the Rising Sun in 2021.